jerry10-ui/EEG-Imagined-Speech/README.md

 # EEG Imagined Speech Recognition

-A deep learning-based system to decode "imagined speech" from EEG signals using "CNN architecture" and an interactive "Streamlit web app" that predicts and speaks the recognized word.
+An end-to-end deep learning system for decoding imagined speech from EEG signals using CNNs and a Streamlit-based interactive web application.

 ## Overview